Nasal Issues & Nosebleed

 Some hospitals ask for an advance deposit.
 The final cost depends on your treatment plan and hospital policy.

-Will language be a problem at Indian hospitals?
+Will language be a problem at the hospitals?

 No. Many hospitals offer Bengali-speaking staff or interpreters for Bangladeshi patients.